-When General Gillmore took command Smalls became pilot in the quartermaster's department in the expedition on Morris Island.
-He was then stationed as pilot of the Stone, where he remained until the United States troops took possession of the south end of Morris Island, when he was put in charge of Light-House Inlet as pilot.
-Upon one occasion, in December, 1863, while the Planter, then under Captain Nickerson, was sailing through Folly Island Creek the Confederate batteries at Secession-ville opened a very hot fire upon her.
-Captain Nickerson became demoralized and left the pilot house and secured himself in the coal bunker.
-Smalls was on the deck, and finding out that the captain had deserted his post, entered the pilot house, took semmand of the host, and carried her safely out of the reach of the guns.
-For this sommand of the boat, and carried her safely out of the reach of the guns.
-For this conduct he was promoted by order of General Gillmore, commanding the Department of the South, to the rank of captain, and was ordered to act as captain of the Planter, which was used as a supply boat along the coast until the end of the war.
-In September, 1866, he carried his boat to Baltimore, where she was put out of commission
+When General Gillmore took command, Smalls became pilot in the quartermaster's department in the expedition on Morris Island.
+He was then stationed as pilot of the Stono, where he remained until the United States troops took possession of the south end of Morris Island,

+Upon one occasion, in December, 1863, while the Planter, then under command of Captain Nickerson, was sailing through Folly Island Creek, the Confederate batteries at Secessionville opened a very hot fire upon her.
+Captain Nickerson became demoralized, and left the pilot-house and secured himself in the coal-bunker.
+Smalls was on the deck, and finding out that the captain had deserted his post, entered the pilot-house, took command of the boat, and carried her safely out of the reach of the guns.
+For this conduct he was promoted by order of General Gillmore, commanding the Department of the South, to the rank of captain, and was ordered to act as captain of the Planter, which was used as a supply-boat along the coast until the end of the war.
+In September, 1866, he carried his boat to Baltimore, where she was put out of commission and sold.

-Besides the daring enterprise of Captain Smalls in bringing out the Planter, his gullant conduct in rescuing her a second time, for which he was made captain of her, and his invaluable services to the Army and Navy as a pilot in waters where he perfectly knew not only every bank and bar, but also where every torpedo was situated, there are still other elements to be considered in estimating the value of Captain Smalls's services to the country.
+Besides the daring enterprise of Captain Smalls in bringing out the Planter, his gallant conduct in rescuing her a second time, for which he was made captain of her, and his invaluable services to the Army and Navy as a pilot in waters where he perfectly knew not only every bank and bar, but also where every torpedo was situated, there are still other elements to be considered in estimating the value of Captain Smalls' services to the country.
 The Planter on the 13th of May, 1862, was a most useful and important vessel to the enemy.
 The loss of her was a severe blow to the enemy's service in carrying supplies and troops to different points of the harbor and river fortifications.
-At the very time of the seizure she had on board the armament for Fort The Planter was taken by the Government at a valuation of \$9,000, one-half of which was paid to the captain and crow, the captain receiving one-third of oneor which was paid to the captain and craw, the captain receiving one-third of one-half, or \$1,500.
-Upon what principle the Government claimed one-half of this capture can not be divined, nor yet how this disposition could have been made of her without any judicial proceeding.
-That \$9,000 was an absurdly low valuation for the Planter is abundantly shown by facts stated in the affidavits of Charles H. Campbell and E. M. Baldwin, which are appended.
+At the very time of the seizure she had on board the armament for Fort Ripley.
+Planter was taken by the government at a valuation of \$9,000, one half of which was paid to the captain and crew, the captain receiving onethird of one-half, or \$1,500.
+Upon what principle the government claimed one half of this capture cannot be divined, nor yet how this disposition could have been made of her without any judicial proceed-That \$9,000 was an absurdly low valuation for the Planter is abundantly shown by facts stated in the affidavits of Charles H. Campbell and E. M. Baldwin, which are appended.
 In addition thereto their sworn average valuation of the Planter was \$67,500.
-The report of Montgomery Sicard, commander and inspector of order was \$67,500. of ordnance, to Commodore Patterson, navy-yard commandant, shows that the cargo of the Planter, as raw material, was worth \$3,043.05; that at antebellum prices it was worth \$7,163,35, and at war prices \$10,290.60.
-For this cargo the Government has never paid one dollar.
-It is a severe comment on the justice as well as the boasted generosity of the Government that, while it had received \$60,000 to \$70,000 worth of property at the hands of Captain Smalls, it has paid him the trifling amount of \$1,500, and fortwenty years his gallant, daring, and distinguished and valuable services which he has rendered to the country have been wholly unrecognized.
+The report of Montgomery Sicard, commander and inspector of ordnance, to Commodore Patterson, navy-yard commandant, shows that the eargo of the Planter, as raw material, was worth \$3,043.05; that at ante-bellum prices it was worth \$7,163.35, and at war prices \$10,290.60.
+For this cargo the government has never paid one dollar.
+It is a severe comment on the justice as well as the boasted generosity of the government, that, whilst it had received \$60,000 to \$70,000 worth of property at the hands of Captain Smalls, it has paid him the trifling amount of \$1,500, and for twenty years his gallant daring and distinguished and valuable services which he has rendered to the country have been wholly unrecognized.

-Report of Flag Officer Du Pont.
+Report of Flag Officer DuPont.

-FLAGSHIP WABASH, Port Royal Harbor, South Carolina, May 14, 1862.
+FLAG-SHIP WABASH, Port Royal Harbor, South Carolina, May 14, 1862.